36 Things to do in Vienna (+ map) – Best places to visit

 Sightseeing bus

 A popular way to explore Vienna is riding in a sightseeing bus .
-He will take you around the most beautiful places in Vienna – stopping at each one to give you the opportunity to get off or on. to take the next train again.
+He will take you around the most beautiful places in Vienna – stopping at each one to give you the opportunity to get off or to take the next train again.
 Buses run frequently and regularly throughout the day.

 The sightseeing bus is also part of the Vienna Pass.